insin/obs-bounce/README.md

 Enable the "Start on scene change" option to automatically start bouncing when switching to a scene containing a scene item with the selected name and restore its position when switching away.

+To enable changing color on each bounce in DVD Bounce mode, add a Color Correction filter to the scene item and the script will change its Color Add setting.

+> [!NOTE]
-Currently only works for top-level sources/groups in a scene.
+> Currently only works for top-level sources/groups in a scene.

 ## Demo